 Kim Cameron (2012) – a leading researcher in positive leadership and organisational scholarship – suggests that enabling positive meaning at work consists of four components;

 - the work has important positive impacts on the wellbeing of people

 - the work is associated with personal values or important virtue

 - the work has an impact that extends beyond or creates a ripple effect

 - the work builds supportive relationships or sense of community[ii]

-Amy Wrzesniewski (2003) posited, after looking at vast research in the field of meaning, that it does not depend on the kind of work but on the association and relationship to the work for each individual.[iii]
+Amy Wrzesniewski (2003) posited, after looking at vast research in the field of meaning, that it does not depend on the kind of work, it depends on the association and relationship to the work for each individual.[iii]

 Finding meaning in our activities enhances intrinsic motivation as people feel their actions are for the greater good.
 Connecting to the purpose of the organisation and exploring values and the concept of meaningful work at the recruitment stage, (and reinforcing this through policy), builds a strong platform for engagement.

 Language and communication can be vehicles for both positive and negative emotion.
 Cameron (2012) describes positive communication as that which is affirmative and supportive.